EdMatrix/edmatrix.github.io/contribute.md

 &nbsp;

 Thank you for your interest in EdMatrix.
-And thanks in advance for your contributions to making it a valuable resource for those working in education technology.
+And thanks in advance for your contributions to making it a valuable resource for everyone working in education technology.